microsoft/pai/manual/cluster-admin/installation-guide.md

 11. [How to Uninstall OpenPAI](./how-to-uninstall-openpai.md)
 12. [Upgrade Guide](./upgrade-guide.md)

 There are breaking changes since OpenPAI `v1.0.0`.
 Before `v1.0.0`, OpenPAI was based on Yarn and Kubernetes, and data was managed by HDFS.
-Since `v1.0.0` (we might want to change this to v1.0 later after release), OpenPAI has switched to a pure Kubernetes-based architecture.
+Since `v1.0.0`, OpenPAI has switched to a pure Kubernetes-based architecture.
 Many new features, such as `AAD authorization`, `Hivedscheduler`, `Kube Runtime`, `Marketplace`, etc., are also included.
 If you want to install the Yarn-based OpenPAI, please stay with `v0.14.0`.

 Here we provide installation guides of two situations: 1.
 [Installation from fresh new machines](#from-scratch) 2.
 [Installation from old OpenPAI version](#from-previous-deployment).